 * * *

-12/22/15 Note to HACKERS: I appreciate when you contribute additional knowledge in the comments below, but please realize that this post will not function as a message board for contacting each other.
+12/22/15 Note to HACKERS: I appreciate when you contribute additional knowledge in the hundreds of comments below, but please realize that this post will not function as a message board for contacting each other.
 Check it out: all email addresses in the comments below have been deleted.
 This is done by a human (me), not a robot.
 So please save yourself (and me) the trouble.
 Do comment on credit card hacking, but don’t look for business here.
 Thanks —BV